Benefits of Dual-Military CouplesUpdated: May 30, 2023

 There is no special retirement program for mil-to-mil couples.

 However, if both military spouses remain in uniform until they are retirement-eligible, they effectively double their military pension, assuming that time-in-service, time-in-grade and other variables match up.

 Of course, mil-to-mil couples who retire at different ranks and time-in-service may not draw the same amount of retirement pay, but they’ll both receive pensions.

 Double the Education Benefits for Dual-Military Couples

 As with retirement pay, dual-military couples can reap double the education benefits.
-Both spouses may qualify for the military tuition assistance program, which pays up to the full cost of tuition expenses for vocational and technical programs, undergraduate and graduate programs and even distance learning.
+Both spouses may qualify for the military tuition assistance program, which pays up to $4,000 per fiscal year for tuition for vocational and technical programs, undergraduate and graduate programs and even distance learning.

 Other Factors You Should Know About Dual-Military Married Couples

 While there are many benefits for dual-military couples, there are also downsides, including the potential for more frequent separations.